andresr27/flask-demo-service/README.md

       api_key: ZXlKMGVYQWlnBZWFFpT2pF... # (your encoded key goes here)
     ```

-For Production, we want to set this on deployment script: cli.sh
+For Production, we want to set this on deployment retrieving the key from a dedicated like AWS secrets or Vault.

 **b) The Updated `configmap.yaml` File:**
 *   The API key is **removed** from this file.
 It now only contains safe, non-secret settings.